ismael-miguel/mariogolf/README.md

  - `!` - Reverses the stack
  - `?` - If the value is `0`, removes it of the stack
  - `=` - Kills the stack
+ - `.` - Destroys the first value in the stack

 ### Blocks and loops